-The Equalization Tank was installed in 1997 to work in parallel with the existing Equalization Basin.
-The Equalization Tank is an in-ground concrete tank that was designed with a total capacity of 75,700 liters (20,000 gallons) and a maximum working capacity of 56,800 liters (15,000 gallons).
-The tank is sloped to the east to provide for gravity flow through the tank.
+The Equalization Tank was installed in 1997 to work in parallel with the Equalization Basin.
+The Equalization Tank is an inground concrete tank that was designed with a total capacity of 75,700 liters (20,000 gallons) and a maximum working capacity of 56,800 liters (15,000 gallons).
+The tank is sloped to the east to allow gravity to affect flow through it.
 The function of the tank is identical to the Equalization Basin, except that the Equalization Tank would be less affected by the rapid cooling of wastewaters during rapid temperature drops.